clintonmdev/ECom-Web-App/README.txt

 VETEMENT E-Commerce Website.
 ============================

-VETEMENT is an e-commerce website made with the Django Web Framework which includes the basics features commonly used in other similar web app.
+VETEMENT is an e-commerce website made with the Django Web Framework which includes the basics features commonly used in other similar web app

 Quick start